 Services by the Nutrition Clinic are not covered by health insurance or Medicare.
-The clinic accepts cash (exact amount only, please) or check only.
-Please make checks payable to "KU HealthPartners."
-There is an ATM on the KU Medical Center campus.
-Credit cards are not accepted at this time, sorry.
+Payment is accepted by check only.
+Please make checks payable to "University of Kansas."
+Sorry, the clinic cannot accept credit cards for payment at this time.

 What can I expect at my first visit?